- Insurance

 (Brand Partner Contribution)

-Brand Partnership Levels
+Brand Partnership Agreement

 Season 1 was produced in 2017 and aimed to capture compelling Canadian narratives aligning with Canada’s 150th birthday.
 The six episodes included a partnership with Calgary Arts Development about music, Indigenous culture, Beakerhead, and many others.
 The other episodes included Shambalah’s 20th anniversary (Canada’s longest running electronic music festival), the inspiring journey of Sudanese rapper Samuel Mijok Lang (known as Hot Dogg), and the experiences of two young boys managing seizures, which showcased the potential benefits of medical cannabis.
 The episodes were submitted to TELUS Optik TV VOD.